prontopablo/p5.FIP/README.md

 ## Examples
-Example sketches can be found in this collection [here](https://editor.p5js.org/prontopablo/collections/MA4R8jvck) and they are also included in the [examples folder](https://github.com/prontopablo/p5.FIP/tree/main/examples) on GitHub.
+Example sketches can be found in this collection [here](https://editor.p5js.org/prontopablo/collections/MA4R8jvck) and they are also included in the [examples folder](https://github.com/prontopablo/p5.FIP/tree/main/examples) on GitHub. kfahn22 made an [abstract art example](https://openprocessing.org/sketch/2615936) by combining the pixelate and ripple filters.
 <h3> Here's an example showing how to apply motion blur to an image: </h3>

 ```js